KookaS/KookaS/README.md

 ### Hi there, I'm Olivier 👋

-## I'm a strudent in Robotics and Space engineering!
-I have a deep passion for finance and programming!
+## I'm a strudent in Robotics and Space engineering | I have a deep passion for finance and programming!

-Here are some ideas to get you started:

 - 🔭 I’m currently working on a FinTech startup
 - 🌱 I’m currently learning on a lot of things